Acceptable Income Sources in Lending Assessment

 Assessment commonly considers trading history, earnings volatility, and revenue concentration.

-Rental and Investment Income
+Rental And Investment Income

 Often partially recognised through policy shading reflecting vacancy risk, expenses, and income variability.